AmbiqAI/nnid/README.md

 2. `make`
 3. `make deploy` Prepare two USB cables.
 Ensure your board is connected via both the `JLINK USB port` and the `audio USB port`.
 Then turn on the power on EVB.
 4. Plug a mic into the 3.5mm port, and push BTN0 to initiate voice recording
-5. `make view` will provide SWO output as the device is running, showing predicted slots/intents etc.
+5. `make view` will provide SWO output as the device is running.
 6. On your cmd, type
    ```cmd
    $ python ../python/tools/audioview_nnid.py --tty=/dev/tty.usbmodem1234561